mfries8/Andvari/README.md

 * **When to RETRAIN (Run Steps 1 & 2):** You MUST fly a new calibration patch and retrain the model if you change locations (e.g., dry lake to grassy field), if the lighting drastically changes (heavy overcast vs. high noon), or if the terrain gets wet (which completely alters soil albedo).

 ### Step 1: Prepare Training Data (`slice`)
 Before you can train the model on a new environment, you need to chop your calibration flights into digestible tiles.

-The Slicer includes an interactive UI so you can identify targets before the code shreds the images.
+*Hardware Note:* Mobile GPUs (like the RTX 2050) will run Out of Memory (OOM) if you try to train on native 512x512 tiles.
+You must use `--tile_size 224` to match the native ResNet18 architecture and save VRAM.

 1. Fly a calibration patch seeded with your painted proxy meteorites.
 2. Dump the raw images into your `./data/raw_calibration_1/` folder.
-3. Run the Slicer with the annotation flag:
+3. Run the Slicer with the annotation and tile_size flags:

-    python src/main.py slice --input ./data/raw_calibration_1/ --output ./data/field_1_training/ --annotate
+    python src/main.py slice --input ./data/raw_calibration_1/ --output ./data/field_1_training/ --annotate --tile_size 224

 4. **The UI Workflow:** A window will pop up showing your first image.
     * If you see a real proxy rock, click it (a green dot will appear).